flieckster/README-Generator/README.md

 <p>&nbsp;<p>

-Once set up with the dependencies, begin the series of questioning for your README with the command line of `node index.js`.
+Once set up with the dependencies, begin the series of questioning for your README by running `node index.js`.

 <p>&nbsp;<p>